polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/py-substrate-interface.md

 ## Introduction

-This Python library specializes in interfacing with a Polkadot SDK-based node; querying storage, composing extrinsics, SCALE encoding/decoding and providing additional convenience methods to deal with the features and metadata of the Substrate runtime.
+This Python library specializes in interfacing with a Polkadot SDK-based node, querying storage, composing extrinsics, SCALE encoding/decoding, and providing additional convenience methods to deal with the features and metadata of the Substrate runtime.

 The Python Substrate Interface is a powerful library that enables interaction with Polkadot SDK-based chains.
 It provides essential functionality for: